Multitensors as monads on categories of enriched graphs: Higher operads and contractibility

+\emph{Operads for Trimble $n$-categories}.
 In the context of a product preserving functor $Q:\Top \to V$ as above, suppose that $W$ is a lextensive category, $T$ is a coproduct preserving cartesian monad on $W$, and $\phi:S \to T$ is a $T$-operad.
 Suppose moreover that $V = W^S$.
 Then the operad/multitensor $QA$ is a lifting of the operad/multitensor $U^SQA$, and so $\Enrich{QA}$ may be identified with categories enriched in the multitensor on $W$ whose tensor product is given by $(U^SQA)_n \times SX_1 \times ... \times SX_n$ by theorem(\ref{thm:opmonoidal-monad-dist-law}).
 But the composites

 are the components of a cartesian multitensor map into $T^{\times}$.
 Thus by theorem(\ref{thm:equivalence-operads<->multitensors}) $\Enrich{(QA)}$ is the category of algebras of a $\Gamma(T^{\times})$-operad over $\Set$.
 Thus by the inductive definition of $\Trimble n$ and of the monads $\ca T_{\leq n}$, $\Trimble n$ is the category of algebras of a $\ca T_{\leq n}$-operad.